 From Merzouga, it is a 40-minute drive to the village of Rissani.
 It is known for its market, with hundreds of stalls and shops.
 From any extremity, it seems endless!
 Very different from the souks, medinas, and other markets you find in the big cities of Morocco, the Rissani market sells livestock, food, spices, and other products.
 There is even a donkey parking lot… In the proximity, take a short detour to visit the ruins of Sijilmassa, once a major post for trans-Saharan trade.

 Maamid Ksar, near Erfoud, in the Ziz Valley, is the biggest fortified city in the south of Morocco.
-Throughout the centuries, the tall mud walls protected the populations of the area from invaders and thieves.
+Throughout the centuries, the tall mud walls protected the area’s population from invaders and thieves.
 The houses set along narrow alleys are made of the same material, shading passers-by from the hot sun.
-It is a pleasure to visit the ksar surrounded by palm tree fields encountering extremely nice locals, always open for a conversation about their architectonic traditions.
+It is a pleasure to visit the ksar surrounded by palm tree fields and encountering extremely nice locals, always open for a conversation about their architectonic traditions.